 Special response to HAZMAT incidents: In situations where hazardous materials are involved, special response teams require specialized RPE that can provide high-level protection against the specific contaminants present.

 The selection of RPE should be based on a thorough risk assessment and the specific needs of the workplace or task at hand.
-Filter selection is equaling vital as incorrect filters for hazards recognised can leave workers exposed to the very risks they are trying to gain protection from.
+Filter selection is equally vital as incorrect filters for hazards recognised can leave workers exposed to the very risks they are trying to gain protection from.

 Worker health is your wealth.
 Every breath you take matters.

-Fit Test Australia is your go to for all your fit testing needs, if you want to book a fit test or understand more about your RPE contact FTA.
+Fit Test Australia is your go-to for all your fit testing needs, if you want to book a fit test or understand more about your RPE contact FTA.

 Your health and safety is our priority